 15. Cycle around Lake Burley Griffin

 Sometimes the best days spent together as a family are the simplest.
 A day spent riding bikes around iconic Lake Burley Griffin is guaranteed to be a hit.
-Peddle past the Captain Cook Memorial Jet and perhaps finish up with a play on the fantastic ‘Castle Playground’ (complete with stone towers and tunnels).
+Peddle past the Captain Cook Memorial Jet and perhaps finish up with a play on the fantastic ‘Castle Playground’ (complete with stone towers and tunnels) in Commonwealth Park.

 The Telstra Tower, visible from most locations around Canberra, will have the kids intrigued.
-One of Canberra’s most popular attractions, the working telecommunication tower rises 195 metres above the summit of Black Mountain.
-At the top you can take in stunning 360-degree views over the city and surrounding areas and enjoy spotting all of Canberra’s iconic buildings from the observation deck and outdoor viewing platforms.
+One of Canberra’s most popular attractions, the working telecommunication tower rises 195 metres above the summit of Black Mountain and has the city’s highest cafe.
+At the top, you can take in stunning 360-degree views over the city and surrounding areas and enjoy spotting all of Canberra’s iconic buildings from the observation deck and outdoor viewing platforms.

 Filled with rich history, Canberra Glassworks offers a peek inside the exquisitely colourful world of glass art, craft and design.
 Offering a dynamic exhibition program and a workshop space, kids will be awestruck by artists’ handiwork as they wander through one of the largest open-access glassmaking facilities in the Southern Hemisphere.